European pilchard

 The European pilchard (Sardina pilchardus) is a species of ray-finned fish in the monotypic genus Sardina.
 The young of the species are among the many fish that are sometimes called sardines.
 This common species is found in the northeast Atlantic, the Mediterranean, and the Black Sea at depths of 10–100 m.
 It reaches up to 27.5 cm in length and mostly feeds on planktonic crustaceans.
 This schooling species is a batch spawner where each female lays 50,000–60,000 eggs.

 Description

 The European pilchard is a small to medium-sized, somewhat elongated, herring-like fish.
 The origin of the pelvic fins is well behind that of the dorsal fin, and the last two soft rays on the anal fin are larger than the remainder.
 The upper parts are green or olive, the flanks are golden and the belly is silvery.

+Not to be confused with its American counterpart, the California pilchard, Sardinops sagax, the European sardine Sardinia pilchardus does not have a row of dark blotches.
+They also have scales that are in an irregular order.
+Ventral scutes on the European species have sturdier keels that are also more keeled.
+Gillrakers are significantly different from those on Sardinops sagax.

 Distribution and habitat

 The European pilchard occurs in the northeastern Atlantic Ocean, the Mediterranean Sea and the Black Sea.
 Its range extends from Iceland and the southern part of Norway and Sweden southwards to Senegal in West Africa.
 In the Mediterranean Sea it is common in the western half and the Adriatic Sea, but uncommon in the eastern half and the Black Sea.
 It is a migratory, schooling, largely coastal species but sometimes travels as far as 100 km out to sea.
 During the day it is mostly in the depth range 25 to 55 m but can go as deep as 100 m.
 At night it is generally from 10 to 35 m beneath the surface.